DSS | COMMERCIAL & INDUSTRIAL SCAFFOLD

 Regular inspections and maintenance are key to keeping your scaffolding in good working order and extending its usable lifetime.
 As a scaffolding owner, it’s up to you to perform routine checkups and care for your equipment.

 Conduct visual inspections of your scaffolding at least once a week, and always after severe weather.
 Look for any signs of damage or instability like dents, cracks, corrosion, or loose components.
-Check that all pins, bolts, and braces are securely in place.
-It’s best to do inspections when the scaffolding is not in use.
-If you notice any issues, address them immediately before allowing anyone to access the scaffolding.
-It’s not worth risking injury to save a little time or money.
+Check that all pins, bolts, and braces are securely in place. - Cleaning

 Give your scaffolding a deep clean once a month or if it’s visibly dirty.
 Use a pressure washer or scrub brush and a degreaser to remove built-up grime, grease, and debris.
-Pay extra attention to joints and connection points where dirt can collect.
-After cleaning, do another inspection to ensure all parts are still securely assembled before the next use.
+Pay extra attention to joints and connection points where dirt can collect. - Storage

 When not in use, properly storing your scaffolding will minimize exposure to environmental damage.
 Keep all parts covered and off the ground.
 Storing on a concrete pad is ideal.
 If space is limited, at least get the base frames up and off the dirt.
 Cover scaffolding frames, braces, and platforms to shield them from rain, sun damage, and pests.